Low degree Lorentz invariant polynomials as potential entanglement invariants for multiple Dirac spinors: Introduction

 In relativistic quantum mechanics the spinorial degree of freedom of a spin-$\frac{1}{2}$ particle is described by a four component Dirac spinor.
-The entanglement and non-locality between Dirac spinors and other descriptions of entanglement between Dirac particles has been investigated and discussed previously in multiple works, see e.g. \cite{czachor,alsing,terno,adami,pachos,ahn,terno2,tera,tera2,mano,won,caban3,caban,geng,leon,delgado,moradi,caban2,tessier,spinorent}.
+Therefore the tools developed to describe the spin entanglement of non-relativistic spin-$\frac{1}{2}$ particles can not be used outside special cases.
+This lead to a search for new tools and concepts suited for the description of entanglement of relativistic particles.
+The entanglement and non-locality between Dirac spinors and other descriptions of entanglement between Dirac particles has been investigated and discussed previously in a number of works, see e.g. \cite{czachor,alsing,terno,adami,pachos,ahn,terno2,tera,tera2,mano,won,caban3,leon,caban,tessier,geng,delgado,moradi,caban2,spinorent}.
 As in the case of non-relativistic spin entanglement one may consider the question of whether spinor entangled states are equivalent with respect to a given set of physically allowed local transformations.
 The issue of constructing polynomial invariants for this purpose was considered in Ref. \cite{spinorent} for the case of two Dirac spinors.

+In this work we investigate the description of entanglement between the spinorial degrees of freedom of multiple Dirac particles.
+The conceptualization of spinor entanglement properties that has been introduced in Ref. \cite{spinorent} is considered also here.
+We explore the same general idea as Ref. \cite{spinorent} for constructing polynomial Lorentz invariants but adapt it to the case of multiple Dirac spinors.
+We describe how these polynomial Lorentz invariants can be used to partially characterize equivalence classes of spinor entangled states and how some of them reduce to the already known local $\mathrm{SL}(2,\mathbb{C})$ invariants \cite{coffman,wong,luque,moor} for the case of non-relativistic free particles in an energy eigenstate and for the case of Weyl particles.